cryptogogue/vol-wallet-js/README.md

 ### How it Works

 Private keys are encrypted with a user-supplied password and held in browser local storage.
 These keys are only decrypted as needed.
 VOLWAL does not store your password or any unencrypted keys on your device or send them to a server.
-(Which is not same thing as being secure; see below).
+(Which is not same thing as being secure; see below.)

-VOLWAL handily supports consensus network multi-tenancy, so add as many networks as you like.
+VOLWAL supports consensus network multi-tenancy, so add as many networks as you like.

 If your browser local storage is deleted, then your encrypted private keys will be lost.
-So back up your keys!
+Back up your keys!

 ### Try it Out